 and one of …

 - The Gospel, Cultural Anthropology and Ethnographic Methods, EM 702-4*, or

 - Contextualisation of Theology and Ministry practice, EM 780-4*

 Units marked above with an * are taught in Monday to Friday 26 hour intensive block mode.
-This allows attendance from overseas citizens to travel to the course on tourist visas.
+This allows attendance from interstate or international students to travel to the college for short periods of time for these units.
 Each of the four intensive units involve assigned pre-reading prior to the intensive block.

 The typical unit rotation

 |Semester 1 (Feb – Jun)||An advanced unit in …